upnextfm/scripts/README.md

 Once the script is installed go to Options -> Macros to define and edit macros.
 Macros have two parts: a trigger and a replacement.
 An example trigger is `"@fire@"` with the replacement `":fire: :fire: :fire:"`.
-Once a macro has been added you can type it into the chat box (e.g. "@fire@") and it will be replaced by the replacement.
+Once the macro has been added you can type it into the chat box (e.g. `"@fire@"`) and it will be replaced by the replacement.

 Macros also allow for simple variable interpolation.
 As an example, you can create a trigger with the